vuejs/vue/packages/vue-server-renderer/README.md

 }
 ```

+## Externals

+By default, we will bundle every dependency of our app into the server bundle as well.
+V8 is very good at optimizing running the same code over and over again, so in most cases the cost of re-running it on every request is a worthwhile tradeoff in return for more freedom in application structure.

+You can also further optimize the re-run cost by externalizing dependencies from your bundle.
+When running the bundle, any raw `require()` calls found in the bundle will return the actual module from your rendering process.
+With Webpack, you can simply list the modules you want to externalize using the `externals` config option.
+This avoids having to re-initialize the same module on each request and can also be beneficial for memory usage.

+However, since the same module instance will be shared across every request, you need to make sure that the dependency is **idempotent**.
+That is, using it across different requests should always yield the same result - it cannot have global state that may be changed by your application.
+Because of this, you should avoid externalizing Vue itself and its plugins.

 ## Client Side Hydration

 In server-rendered output, the root element will have the `server-rendered="true"` attribute.
 On the client, when you mount a Vue instance to an element with this attribute, it will attempt to "hydrate" the existing DOM instead of creating new DOM nodes.